andrewhinh/captafied/README.md

 ### Note
 If the instructions aren't working for you, head to [this Google Colab](https://colab.research.google.com/drive/1Z34DLHJm1i1e1tnknICujfZC6IaToU3k?usp=sharing), make a copy of it, and run the cells there to get an environment set up.
 ### Steps
-1. Run the following commands, referring to the instructions of the commented links as needed:
+1. Set up the conda environment locally, referring to the instructions of the commented links as needed:
 ```bash
 git clone https://github.com/andrewhinh/captafied.git
 cd captafied